 Prior to being a financial planner, Betsy grew up in Plymouth, Minnesota, was an exchange student to Germany, and attended Augustana University.
-She taught foreign languages in Minneapolis for several years before moving to the Southeast and Michigan.
+She taught foreign languages in Minneapolis for several years before moving to the Southeast and then Michigan.
 She worked many years in manufacturing in an engineering support capacity before changing to the financial services industry.

 Getting to Know Betsy